Sankalpgupta0/devops/README.md

 Deploying to a Kubernetes cluster (e.g., EKS, GKE, AKS, kind):

 1. Container images:
+   - Use pre-built images from Docker Hub: `sankalpgupta0/todo-app-backend:latest` and `sankalpgupta0/todo-app-frontend:latest`.
-   - Push `backend` and `frontend` images to a registry reachable by the cluster.
+   - Or push your own `backend` and `frontend` images to a registry reachable by the cluster.
 2. Manifests (suggested `k8s/` folder):
    - `deployment-backend.yaml`: Deployment + Service (ClusterIP) exposing port `8000`.
    - `deployment-frontend.yaml`: Deployment + Service (ClusterIP) exposing port `80` (or Vite preview behind a web server).